defnull/bbblb/README.md

 # BBBLB: Yet another Load Balancer for BigBlueButton

-BBBLB (BigBlueButton Load Balancer) is yet another load balancer for BigBlueButton.
-It aims to provide secure, scalable and robust solution large BigBlueButton installations and allow organizations to host their own BigBlueButton cluster or offer such services to others.
+BBBLB (BigBlueButton Load Balancer) is yet another *smart* load balancer for [BigBlueButton](https://bigbluebutton.org/).
+It is designed to provide a secure, scalable, and robust way to scale BBB beyond single-server installations, enabling organizations to distribute meetings across many BBB servers or offer managed BBB hosting services on shared hardware.

 ## Current Status